hashicorp/design-system/website/docs/foundations/border/partials/border-radius.md

 **Coming soon!**

 Border tokens are coming soon!
-Once Figma adds support for `border-radius` as a style they will be added 🕰.
+Once Figma adds support for `border-radius` as a style, they will be added.

 !!!